MeganNyhan/CI_PP5_SALT/README.md

 ### User Manual:
 <ol>
-<li>The site admin username is admin (lowercase) and the password is Pass123!.</li>
+<li>The site admin username is admin2 (lowercase) and the password is Pass123!.</li>

 <li>The Site is very simple in design - It includes a home section, - that has a section in the nav bar where a user can view the products, their categories - holding the bulk of the e-commerce functionality - and a contact section.
 It also holds a link to the testimonials, about us and FAQs link.</li>
-<li>The products are very simply laid out on the homepage in their respective categories.
-Once clicked in the categories the user can scroll through the section in a list formate to view the products avaiable to buy.</li>
+<li>The products are very simply laid out on the product page.
+The user can scroll through the section in a list format to view the products avaiable to buy.</li>
-    <p>The user can also leave a review under the products.</p>
+    <p>A logged in user can also leave a review under the products.</p>
-    <p> -- If the user is the site admin they can edit products and delete products in the admin section.</p>
+    <p> -- If the user is the site admin they can edit products and delete products in the admin section or on the site itself.</p>
+    <p> There is also a product gallery the user can view products on before being directed to the product section</p>
 <li>The login in section is simple as it is restricted to asking for the username and password.
 The registration form is also simple and easy to follow.
 Once logged in the user can view their order history and to update their delivery and personal information.</li>
 <li> The recipes section of the site is to allow users to view recipes they can use their newly bought products in.</li>
 <li> The contact Page allows the user to simply message the admin of the site to get more information or to leave a comment.
 The address and phone number are also on the page.</li>